 One way to avoid this is to do things differently, break up routines or try something new.
 This means being open to change.

 According to Ruth Sacks, principal lecturer at Westminster Business School, change can lead to threats as well as opportunities.
-Sacks highlights making mistakes as an important part of the process.
+Sacks suggests that making mistakes is an important part of the process.

-IBM have embraced this concept by encouraging experimentation in their staff.
-This followed feedback from a survey that highlighted the importance of creativity in dealing with change.
+Organizations such as IBM have embraced this concept by encouraging experimentation in their staff.
+In IBM’s case, this followed feedback from a survey that highlighted the importance of creativity in dealing with change.

 Creativity has long been an important feature of human society and is becoming more recognized for its importance in the workplace.